trane-project/trane-music/courses/major_scale/lesson_E/exercise_4/back.md

-The note in degree number 4 of the E major scale is A.
+The note in degree number 4 of the E Major scale is A.